Off late, millennials are one of the most heard words, particularly in the west.

 Before we hop into the details of millennial interaction with stocks, let us quickly check how important they are to the economy.

 As we can see, millennials will account for nearly 3/4th of the total population of our country.
-In fact, it remains one of the largest target audience for investors who are looking for long-term gain.
+In fact, it remains one of the largest target audiences for investors who are looking for long-term gain.

 We believe India is the only country which enjoys this demographic and this is likely to be beneficial in the long term.